gfx-rs/wgpu/README.md

 ## Development workflow

-The main instrument aiding the development is the good old `cargo test --all-features`, which will run the snapshot tests as well as the unit tests.
+The main instrument aiding the development is the good old `cargo test --all-features`, which will run the unit tests, and also update all the snapshots.
+You'll see these changes in git before committing the code.
-Any changes in the snapshots would then have to be reviewed with `cargo insta review` before being accepted into the code.

 If working on a particular front-end or back-end, it may be convenient to enable the relevant features in `Cargo.toml`, e.g.